Beyond the Audio Guide:

 Understanding the user

-Before starting on the app I wanted to conduct an audit on the direct competitors in the market for Met as well as indirect competitors i.e. apps used for learning more about artworks.
-I compared the current website for Met with these competitors.
+Before starting on the app I wanted to conduct an audit on the direct competitors in the market for the Met as well as indirect competitors i.e. apps used for learning more about artworks.
+I compared the current website for the Met with these competitors.

 Screenshot of the competitor audit